 I made these bite sized because they are the perfect two-bite treat for an afternoon snack.
 But you can feel free to make them larger to become breakfast cookies (just don’t forget to increase baking time).
 The frosting is, of course, the most important part, but once these are frosted, they don’t keep well for more than a day or two.
 Not that they’ll last much longer than that!

-- 1/4 cup natural unsweetened creamy peanut or almond butter
+- 1/4 cup peanut butter (creamy, natural variety; sub almond butter if desired)

 - 1 teaspoons cinnamon

-- Pinch salt optional, but helps bring out flavors
+- 1 Pinch fine sea salt optional, but helps bring out flavors

-- 1/4 cup GF oat flour pulse whole oats in the food processor until fine; you can replace with coconut flour, but probably need to use about 3 Tablespoons
+- 1/4 cup gluten free oat flour pulse whole oats in the food processor until fine; you can replace with coconut flour, but probably need to use about 3 Tablespoons